A link to my most recent CV can be found here.

 Anthony's research has been published in leading academic journals including the Journal of Urban Economics, World Development, Research Policy, Economic Geography, Journal of Regional Science, Regional Studies, and Eurasian Geography and Economics, among others.
 He received a multiyear grant from the National Science Foundation of China to explore the role of geography, innovation and state support policies in promoting local development in China.
 He also served as a guest editor for a special issue on innovation and management for the Economic Modeling journal.

 Anthony’s research interests are in a large way a natural extension of his own personal experiences facing issues of poverty and inequality in early childhood, and working full-time on the factory assembly lines in the auto industry during summers as a teenager.
 It was during these early years that he became interested in issues about labor and the nature of work, as well as issues related to race, poverty and inequality.
 As factory plants later began to close down in his hometown, he also developed an interest in urban and regional development issues.
 Anthony added an international dimension to his research interests during his collegiate years when he was able to successfully secure external grants and scholarships to engage in community and economic development projects in rural parts of western Ireland, impoverished neighborhoods in southern parts of Mexico, and restive multi-ethnic communities in northwestern China.
-In total, Anthony has spent more than five years living and working in the developing world.
+In total, Anthony has spent seven years living and working in China.

 Howell, A. (2019).
 Minimum Wage Impacts on Han-Minority Workers’ Wage Distribution and